About the project

 The heaths have separated into ‘islands’ where isolated plants and animals are far more vulnerable to local extinction.
 This habitat is home to some of Britain’s rarest wildlife including all twelve of our native reptiles and amphibians.

 The project is funded by partner contributions and a £1.44 Million Heritage Lottery Fund grant.
 The total project value is £2.37 million.
 This will aid heathland management which includes bare ground creation (60% of heathland insects rely on bare ground during some stage of their life cycle) and scrub removal.
 This will create wildlife corridors forming an area of heathland greater than 1,200 football pitches by the end of the five year project.
+Find out more about the rare wildlife that relies solely on this habitat.

 As well as all of this, there are a series of educational events and activities that are taking place across the project area.
 Find out more and book onto an event.
 There are also lots of other ways that you can help the heaths through volunteering with the project.